ChristianIPG/financial-analysis-spx/README.md

 ## Data
 The data used in this project contains daily prices of the S&P 500 Index from the years 1983 to 2023.

-Originally it is found in .csv format, and we'll mostly look at the daily close price.
+The data is found in .csv format, provided in the file INDEXSP500.csv.
+We'll mostly look at the daily close price.
 Some minor transformations will be performed.